openprocurement/openprocurement.auctions.dgf/docs/source/standard/auction.rst

    The entity managing the procurement, which may be different from the buyer who is paying / using the items being procured.

 :tenderAttempts:
-    integer
+   integer, auto-generated, read-only

+   Can be edited during the rectificationPeriod.

    The number which represents what time (from 1 up to 8) tender is taking place.

 :value:
    :ref:`value`, required